mwojnars/nifty/README.md

 Web access and web scraping tools in [nifty.web](https://github.com/mwojnars/nifty/blob/master/web.py) and [nifty.redex](https://github.com/mwojnars/nifty/blob/master/redex/redex.py):
 - A framework for building web clients in a form of pipelines (**WebClient**) of individual handlers (**WebHandler**), each handler transforming a Request and/or acting to a Response in its own specific way and adding new functionality to the client independently of other handlers.
 - **Redex** patterns - a new language for extracting data from any markup document.
-Similar in spirit and structure to regular expressions (regex), but better suited to searching in large tagged documents.
+Similar in spirit to regular expressions (regex), but better suited to searching in large tagged documents.
 Bridges the gap between regex and XPaths as used in web scraping.
   Combines consistency and compactness of regexes (single pattern matches all document and extracts multiple variables at once) with strength and precision of XPaths: redex pattern is defined in a form much simpler than regexes and can span multiple fragments of the document, providing precise *context* where each fragment is allowed to match.